qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 ...........................

 The :guilabel:`Virtual Point Cloud Options` are available only when the layer is a :ref:`virtual point cloud <virtual_point_cloud>`.
-QGIS renders the owerview of the VPC when zoomed out, if an overview is present.
+QGIS renders the overview of the VPC when zoomed out, if an overview is present.
 This provides a seamless transition from the overview to the detailed display of individual point clouds as you zoom in.

 You can control how the VPC is displayed when zoomed out using the available options: